 If you’re in the UK, you’re probably using a mobile phone with 4G internet – or 3G, if you’re in the sticks.
 Simply put, 5G is the name for the next big leap in mobile connectivity.
-More formally, the standard will be called 5G NR (Near Radio).
-This is just the way that the Long-Term Evolution Advanced (LTE-A) standard is now marketed as 4G.

 How fast is 5G?

-Plenty of organisations are already testing 5G delivery methods.
+Exact speeds will vary based on which technology ends up being implemented.
 Samsung says it’s managed to achieve 7.5Gbps, while Nokia claims a more impressive 10Gbps.
 There’s also Huawei, which has managed 3.6Gbps.

 Related: Best Android phones

 Not quite, it’s also expected to usher in lower latency.
 Latency, or lag, is the time it takes for the item you’re trying to download to actually start downloading.
 For instance, when you press play on Netflix, there’s a very short delay before the content begins to stream to your device.